 You can choose to either change your money in advance or on arrival at the airport.
 Here you will find both ATMs and Bureau de Change.
-The exchange rate with the MXN is approximately MXN 25 to the British Pound.
-Sterling can only be exchanged in Mexico City.
-We recommend you take some emergency cash in USD as the GBP exchange isn't very good.
 Notes should be in good condition otherwise they may not be accepted.
-Please check on line for up to date information.
-MX/Y - For those continuing to Guatemala we recommend you change approximately GBP 50-60 into Guatemalan Quetzals at Mexico city airport as there is no longer an exchange at the border crossing into Guatemala.
+USD is widely used.
+MX/Y - For those continuing to Guatemala we recommend you change money at Mexico city airport as there is no longer an exchange at the border crossing into Guatemala.